Quantitative Model Risk Analyst

 - Communicate the findings of your model reviews, in formal written reports and verbally, in a way that is suitable for a variety of audiences, which will include senior management, regulators, model developers and end-users

 The skills you'll need

-We're looking for someone with at least a master's level degree in a highly quantitative subject, such as Mathematics, Physics, Statistics, Quantitative Finance, or similar.
+We're looking for someone with a postgraduate degree to at least Master's level in a highly-quantitative subject, such as Mathematics, Physics, Statistics or Quantitative Finance.
 You'll have a strong combination of problem-solving and analytical skills, and the ability to simplify complex concepts to make sure senior management understand key model-risk-related issues.

 You'll also demonstrate: